MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

-# Set up conda environment with correct PyGaze version
+# Set up conda environment with correct PyGaze version for Windows

 Contributing to this repository is easiest if you set up your own virtual conda environment.
 You'll find a description of how to set up a conda environment below, but it is possible to use another environment if you prefer something else.